4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Aquifer High Value Care consists of innovative, cross-discipline, case-based modules that begin teaching the fundamentals of value in health care.
 The modules include short interactive virtual patient cases, brief instructional videos, key teaching points, and embedded links so that students can apply principles from the HVC modules to other cases.
 Topics include: making your diagnostic testing count, adult preventative care, insurance, statistics and clinical decision making, and more.

-All Clinical Excellence Case Sets, including High Value Care, will follow a new course structure.
+All Clinical Excellence Case Sets, including High Value Care, now include:

-After completing the principles module, students unlock additional application cases (the existing High Value Care cases) that explore realistic case scenarios.
-Application cases are concise and focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
+• Application Cases: Brief, realistic case scenarios that focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
 Content models evidence-based best practices and communication strategies, exploring the real-world impacts on care and potential harm.
 At the end of each case, a reflection question asks the students to consider key takeaways, implications for their future practice, or personal wellness.
 Each application case also includes self-assessment questions that extend the learning to other scenarios.

 From Our Cases